ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

 EOF
 ```

-The tree last lines of this configuration specify how the target nodes are monitored: by issuing an HTTPS request
+The three last lines of this configuration specify how target nodes are monitored: by issuing an HTTPS request
 on `/healthz` path and expecting an `ok` response.

 There's one last problem: we are using HTTPS for health checks but this machine does not trust our Kubernetes API